evert/evert.github.com/_posts/2020/2020-05-28-ecmascript-4-the-missing-version.md

 location: "Bloor St W, Toronto, Canada"
 ---

-In your build tools, you may have noticed that you have an ECMAscript 3 target, and 5 and up, but never a 4.
+In your build tools, you may have noticed that you have an ECMAScript 3 target, and 5 and up, but never a 4.
 Why is that?

-I thought it would be fun to dive into ECMAscript 4 a bit and see what we didn't get.
+I thought it would be fun to dive into ECMAScript 4 a bit and see what we didn't get.

 A brief history
 ---------------

-According to [Wikipedia][1], the first draft of ECMAscript 4 was dated February 1999.
+According to [Wikipedia][1], the first draft of ECMAScript 4 was dated February 1999.
 The original target for completion was August 2008.

-ECMAscript 4 was very ambitious, and added a ton of features that were percieved as important and missing from ECMAscript 3.
+ECMAScript 4 was very ambitious, and added a ton of features that were percieved as important and missing from ECMAScript 3.
 It also 'fixed' a number of things in the previous version, making it backwards incompatible in various ways.